Ruins of the Temple of Enlil at Nippur.

 Law Code Tablet of King Hammurabi from Nippur

-This terracotta tablet is a smaller version of the original law code stela of King Hammurabi to be used in schools and courts.
+This terracotta tablet is a smaller version of the original Code of Hammurabi to be used in schools and courts.
 The tablet was found at Nippur (modern Nuffar, Al-Qadisiyah Governorate, Iraq), southern Mesopotamia.
-Old Babylonian...
+Old Babylonian era, 1790...

 Terracotta Tablet from Nippur

 This clay tablet (with its clay envelope) was a legal document which documented the purchase of a house property.
 From Nippur (modern Nuffar, Al-Qadisiyah Governorate, Iraq), southern Mesopotamia.
 Old-Babylonian era, 1757 BCE.
 (Istanbul Archeological...

 A terracotta tablet with cuneiform inscriptions that narrates a love poem.
 This is the oldest love poem ever known.
 The poem was probably written by an unknown woman who was chosen as a bride for Shu-Sin, King of Ur, III dynasty.
 The poem...

 Glazed Sarcophagi from Nippur

 The smaller sarcophagus on the left belonged to a child.
 Baked clay and glazed.
 Parthian, 1st century BCE to 1st century CE.
 From Nippur, Southern Mesopotamia, in modern-day Iraq.
 (Museum of Archaeology, Istanbul, Turkey).

 Enlil (also known as Ellil and Nunamnir) was the Sumerian god of the air in the Mesopotamian Pantheon but was more powerful than any other elemental deities and eventually was worshiped as King of the Gods.
 He was the son of the god of the...